Homelessness

 • numbers of households whose housing need has been resolved; and more.

-All of Lincolnshire’s housing authorities report an increase in the number of people with complex and/or multiple needs, and a trend of increasing levels of need, which may include mental and physical ill-health and substance misuse issues.
-Although numbers of people sleeping rough in Lincolnshire fluctuates, the highest levels are found in Lincoln, Boston, and East Lindsey.
+All of Lincolnshire’s housing authorities report an increase in the number of people that are approaching them for help and the number of people with complex and/or multiple needs, which may include mental and physical ill-health and substance misuse issues.

 4. Local Response